Follow the Trails on the Bay’s Sunny Side in Tri-Valley

 For those who are looking to really jumpstart their day, the Tri-Valley area has a ton of coffee shops, tea houses and cafes with amazingly crafted caffeine drinks.
 There are 18 participating on the valley’s official caffeine trail that runs through Pleasanton, Livermore, Dublin and Danville.

 True caffeine aficionados can even get a free mug for their passion for caffeinated drinks.
 There are two ways to earn your mug.
-Visit four participating coffee shops on the Tri-Valley Caffeine Trail and take a picture of your beverage, snack, or even yourself.
+Visit five participating coffee shops on the Tri-Valley Caffeine Trail and take a picture of your beverage, snack, or even yourself.
 Four stops later, simply submit your photos here and the tourism office will send you a Tri-Valley Mug to use at home.

 Swim or Boat at Del Valle Regional Park